Rescue shaft offers hope for trapped Chinese miners

 Twenty-two workers became trapped hundreds of metres underground at the Hushan mine near Qixia city in east China's Shandong province when an explosion on Jan 10 sealed the entrance and cut off communications.

-Contact has been made with 11 miners at one location 540 metres below the surface.
+Contact has been made with 11 miners at one location 540m below the surface.
 Another miner – apparently alone – is trapped a further 100 metres down.

 After days without any sign of life, a handwritten note was sent up on a metal wire that rescuers had dropped into the mine on Sunday.
 In it, the miners pleaded for food and medicine and warned water levels were high in the damaged mine.